lemonhead-ai/costing-analysis/README.md

-# Getting Started with Create React App
+# Getting started with cost analysis web app.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The application is supposed to work as a tool to calculate inputs in a company set up and output expectation results after a real application scenario.

+It employes use of react with node.js + express.js and mongodb Atlas for the database.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+arsed to install node modules into the project directory.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the frontend part of the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+### `npm run dev`
+This will be run on the backend part of the app to ensure the server is running. server will run on port 5000

 ### `npm test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.